kjosib/bedspread/docs/source/index.rst

 Also, it's still pre-alpha.
 Current goal is a text-console-hosted evaluator spike by June, then a graphical shell by July.

-.. warning:: **Bed Spread** is still being invented.
-Documentation may therefore get out ahead of reality.
+.. note:: **Bed Spread** is still being invented.
+Things *will* change, but I'll try to keep the documentation up to date.

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:

    about
    quickstart